 - L muscle-up for general upper body strength & skill

 For more on developing your own climb-up and/or teaching climb-ups to others, check out my Climb-Up Blueprint training program and my book Parkour Strength Training.
-You can also see more of my free climb-up content on this video playlist.
+You can also see more free climb-up content on this video playlist.